How to Upgrade Ubuntu 20.04 to 22.04 LTS

 Step 1: Reviewing Release Notes

-The upgrade process begins with the release notes, which you can skip or read, to proceed, click the Upgrade
+The upgrade process begins with the release notes.
+You can read through them or proceed directly by clicking the Upgrade button.

 Step 2: Confirming Upgrade Details

 After moving past the release notes, you will encounter a screen detailing the upgrade’s specifics.
 This includes information about new installations, obsolete packages, and updates.
-Review this information carefully to understand the changes that will be made to your system.
+Review this information carefully to understand what changes the upgrade will make to your system.

 Disabling Screen Lock Notification

-During the upgrade, you’ll receive a notification indicating that the screen lock is disabled.
-This measure ensures that the upgrade process is not interrupted.
+During the upgrade, you will receive a notification indicating that Ubuntu has disabled the screen lock.
+This prevents interruptions during the upgrade process.

 Step 3: Removing Obsolete Packages